RanniWitch/voiceAgent/README.md

 - Windows 10/11
 - Python 3.7+
 - Microphone
-- Internet connection (for some commands)
+- Internet connection (for speech recognition and some commands)

+**No API keys required!** The assistant works out-of-the-box with free services.

 ## 🆘 Troubleshooting